Born Free: Production

 The film reunited the real-life couple Bill Travers and Virginia McKenna as a couple first seen together in The Smallest Show on Earth in 1957.

 George Adamson served as chief technical advisor on the film and discusses his involvement in his first autobiography, Bwana Game (UK title, 1968), known in the US as A Lifetime with Lions.
 According to Ben Mankiewicz, who introduces the film on Turner Classic Movies, the production unit mainly used wild lions.

 The making of the film was a life-changing experience for actors Virginia McKenna and her husband Bill Travers, who became animal rights activists and were instrumental in creating the Born Free Foundation.

+Although animal security staff were present during filming, a lion called Boy once knocked Virginia McKenma flat, breaking her ankle, while another named Girl bit her shoulder.

 One of the lions in the film was played by a former mascot of the Scots Guards, who had to leave him behind when they left Kenya.

 The producers also acknowledged the help received from Emperor Haile Selassie of Ethiopia and the Game Department of Uganda.

+Release

+The film premiered as the Royal Film Performance on 14 March 1966 at the Odeon Leicester Square with Winnie the Pooh and the Honey Tree as the second feature.

 Critical response and box-office

 Born Free received critical acclaim.
-Review aggregator Rotten Tomatoes reports that 92% of 12 film critics have given the film a positive review, with a rating average of 7 out of 10.
+Review aggregator Rotten Tomatoes reports that 88% of 17 film critics have given the film a positive review, with a rating average of 7.1 out of 10.

+The Times of London's film critic found the lions delightful but felt the scenes involving the humans lacked a sufficient story and that Hill "must bear some of the blame for the embarrassment provided by the humans to the fore."

 Vincent Canby waxed enthusiastic about the film, writing in The New York Times, "Almost from the opening shot – a vast expanse of corn-coloured African plain where lions feed on the carcass of a freshly killed zebra – one knows that Joy Adamson's best-selling book Born Free has been entrusted to honest, intelligent filmmakers.
 Without minimising the facts of animal life or overly sentimentalising them, this film casts an enchantment that is just about irresistible."

 The film was one of the most popular movies at the box office in Britain during 1966.